Writing Your Lesson Plans

 Lesson Plan Library

-Using the Lesson Plan Library allows you to find Lesson Plans that other teachers are sharing.
+The Lesson Plan Library allows you to find Lesson Plans that other teachers are sharing.
 It's a great way for you to get a head start planning your lessons.
-Simply click on "Visit The Library" to go to the lesson plans available.
+You can view lesson plans from the Library, and once you find a lesson plan you want, you can add a Library lesson plan to your own lesson plans by clicking the small yellow box with a green plus sign.

-To preview the lesson, click on the left small yellow box.
-To add the lesson to your lesson plans, click on the box with the + inside, and choose the date where you want to copy the lesson plan, and the lesson from the library will appear as your own lesson plan.
-This is a great way to get started as a new user, or to share lesson plans with other teachers.
+To Quick Preview the lesson (separate window and you won't leave the page), click on the left small yellow box.
+To navigate to the full lesson plan, click the second yellow preview box icon.
+To add the lesson to your lesson plans, click on the third yellow box with the + inside, and choose the date where you want to copy the lesson plan, and the lesson from the library will appear as your own lesson plan.
+The last icon, if available, allows you to merge the lesson plan with your own lesson plans.
+This feature is only available for daily lesson plans, and all lesson blocks from the lesson plan will merge with the lesson plan already existing on the date you choose.
+Using the Library is a great way to get started as a new user, or to share lesson plans with other teachers.

 Starting From Scratch

-Giving your lesson plan a title is optional.
-If you teach with units, you will certainly want a title on your lesson plans.
-If you create multiple lesson plans for one day, you will want to title your lesson plans (i.e. Civics, World History).
+Giving your daily or subject lesson plan a title is optional.
+If you create multiple subject lesson plans for one day, you will want to title your lesson plans (i.e. Civics, World History).
 However, if you teach one group of students and use the daily lesson planner like a schedule, your date is most likely all you need for a title.
-When you are making templates from lessons, you will use the title field to identify your templates.
-You can leave the title blank, and it won't affect your lesson plan, so suit your own needs with the Title option.
-After you type something into the Title space, you will click ENTER to get the Save.
-If you just click away from the box, it will not save.
+To change the title of the lesson plan, simply click on the Title wording, and you can type the new title name.
+Clicking Enter or clicking away from the Title box will save the title.

 Objectives